Existence-First — Canonical Manifesto

 9. Instances and Implementations

-Existence-First defines a category.
+Existence-First defines a principle.

-No implementation owns the category.
+No implementation owns the principle.

-No system creates the principle.
+No system creates the category.

-The category exists independently of any instance.
+The principle exists independently of any instance.

 10. Canonical Closure

-This manifesto governs interpretation of Existence-First.
+This manifesto governs the interpretation of Existence-First.

 It cannot be reinterpreted retroactively.